About The Company

 Don't block pathways, bus stops, ramps for wheelchairs, or leave them on the ground.
 The bikeshare relies on good parking etiquette.
 Please park responsibly.

 Q: Is the bikeshare accessible to people who do not have smartphones or bank cards?

 Yes.
 Bike Walk Tompkins is happy to partner with Lime in offering their Lime Access program, a discounted plan that gives you $5 for up to 100 rides on LimeBike.
 Read more on how to register for Lime Access.

 Q: I see myself using this a lot.
 Is there a monthly membership?

 Lime has removed their monthly membership option for pedal bikes, formerly called LimePrime.
 If you see yourself riding a bike regularly, or you'd like the benefit of having a personal bicycle, consider visiting one of Ithaca's local bike shops.

 Q: Is it possible to reserve a LimeBike?

-Not currently.
-LimeBikes are borrowed on a first-come, first-served basis because you should have the expectation to be able to use any bicycle that you see that is parked, even on a tree lawn.
+No. LimeBikes are borrowed on a first-come, first-served basis so that everyone can access any bicycle they see that is parked.
 However, with over 200 bicycles in Ithaca, a LimeBike will never be too far away from you.
 And if they are far, consider asking LimeBike to bring more bicycles to your neck of the woods.